freesky-edward/blogclub/tech/post/2017-11-10-Kubernetes-Affinity&AntiAffinity.md

 * [Refer Pod Affinity Design](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/podaffinity.md)

-Pod Affinity and Pod AntiAffinity are another kind of way to influence the Pods Scheduing.
+Pod Affinity and Pod AntiAffinity is another kind of way to influence the Pods Scheduing.
-Pod Affinity and Pod AntiAffinity allow the users to constrain which Nodes the Pods can be scheduled based on labels in Pods that have already been running on the node rather than based on labels on Nodes.
+Pod Affinity and Pod AntiAffinity allows the users to constrain which Nodes the Pods can be scheduled based on labels in Pods that have already been running on the node rather than based on labels on Nodes.